 Baking soda absorbs sweat (the instigator), maintains the pH of your skin, and kills bacteria.3

 Wet your fingers with water and dip them into a bowl of baking soda.
-Apply the baking soda in the areas that sweat and smell the most and go odor free.
+Apply the

 4. Lavender Oil

 Sit back, relax, and massage lavender oil on foul-smelling parts of your body to smell fragrant.

 Black tea not only makes a great beverage, it is great when it comes to relieving odor as well.
 It is rich in tannins, compounds that are toxic for fungi, bacteria, and yeasts.6 It is an effective solution for getting rid of clammy foot odor.